 Italian National Unification; Nineteenth and Twentieth-Century Italy

 | Dr. Tomas Finn Room 312, ext.
 2552, firstname.lastname@example.orgResearch interests: Modern Irish and British History and Politics;

-The Role of Intellectuals;
+The Role of Intellectuals and civil society;

 Public Policy; Church-State Relations;Northern Ireland; Ireland since the Famine;